anthonyhuang19/ESRGANX/README.md

 This repository encapsulates comprehensive experiments focused on adapting **Enhanced Super-Resolution Generative Adversarial Networks (ESRGAN)** for high-quality image super-resolution tasks.
 The core objective is to push the boundaries of ESRGAN's performance in transforming low-resolution images into sharp, high-resolution outputs.

 ## Key Features 🌟
+- 🧠 **From-Scratch Implementation**
+  Built without using pretrained weights or third-party ESRGAN frameworks.
-- **Enhanced Image Resolution**: Restores high-frequency details and fine textures
+- 🎨 **Enhanced Image Resolution**
+  Effectively restores textures, edges, and fine details in degraded images.
-- **Optimized Architecture**: Modified ESRGAN for improved performance
+- ⚙️ **Optimized Architecture**
-- **Real-World Applications**: Medical imaging, satellite imaging, general enhancement
+  Based on Residual-in-Residual Dense Blocks (RRDB), with refinements for training stability and output quality.

 ## Contents 🗂️
 - `esrgan.ipynb`: Full training/evaluation pipeline